hjovi1/PerfOMICS/README.md

 ## Assumptions

-Genes and genomic variant selection for predicting athletic performance depends upon the individual's interpretation of the association studies and the strength of each association.
+Genes and genomic variant selection for predicting athletic performance depends upon the individual’s interpretation of the association studies and the strength of each association.
 This package should not be taken as real medical advice.
-The development of the algorithms that take into account genotypes of selected genes, assign "weight" values, threshold levels and take into account variant to variant interactions in a DNA-profile-to-trait relation, are proprietary and should be amendable to patent protection, as are the gene and variant selection itself and
+The development of the algorithms that take into account genotypes of selected genes, assign “weight” values, threshold levels and take into account variant to variant interactions in a DNA-profile-to-trait relation, are proprietary and should be amendable to patent protection, as are the gene and variant selection itself and